HIS-10041 - Medieval Europe and Its World

 Description for 2024/25

-Medieval Europe and Its World offers a wide-ranging introduction to a formative period of European history, the eleventh to thirteenth centuries.
-This was a time of tremendous social, political, economic and intellectual transformation, indeed a time, according to many historians, when European civilisation as we know it was created.
-Having safely negotiated the year 1000, which many believed would bring the second Coming of Christ and the end of the world, Medieval Europe embarked upon a phenomenal expansion over the following centuries that would see the creation of new political entities and institutions, increasing urbanisation and expanding trade, and the extension of Christianity and European civilisation to the peripheries.
-The increasing development of a European identity, however, had grave implications for those living on the margins or who were deemed to be outsiders and the module will explore the increasing persecution of heretics and Jews through the development of institutions such as the Inquisition and violent encounters during the crusades.
+This exciting module offers a wide-ranging introduction to Medieval Europe (c.1000-1300) in terms of its relationship with the wider known world.
+This was a time of tremendous social, political, religious, economic and intellectual transformation -a time, according to many historians, when European civilisation was created and shaped both by peaceful and violent contact with the Islamic, Scandinavian, Byzantine and Mongol worlds.
+You will study the creation of new political entities and institutions, increasing urbanisation and expanding trade, and the extension of Christianity to the peripheries.
+The development of a European identity, however, had grave implications for those living on the margins or who were deemed to be outsiders and you will also explore the increasing persecution of heretics, Jews and others through the development of institutions such as the Inquisition and violent encounters during the crusades.

-No previous knowledge of medieval Europe is assumed and the module will appeal to all students interested in how historical developments can cast light on current problems and dilemmas, as well as being a vital module for students taking principal history.
+No previous knowledge of medieval Europe is assumed and you will be encouraged to reflect on how historical developments can cast light on current problems and dilemmas.

 Aims